wusshit/my-hugo-vps-deploy-setup/README.md

     *   Hugo builds the static site (`public/` directory).
     *   The live webroot for Nginx is cleared.
     *   The newly built `public/` directory contents are copied to the Nginx webroot.
-5.  **Site Live:** Nginx serves the updated website, accessible via the Azure DNS name.
+5.  **Site Live:** Nginx serves the updated website, accessible securely via the Azure DNS name over HTTPS.

 ## Repository Structure